certbot/certbot/docs/install.rst

 want to use.
 For example, to use Certbot's plugin for Amazon Route 53, you'd use ``certbot/dns-route53``.
-You may also need to add flags to Certbot and/or mount additional directories to provide access to your DNS API credentials.
-See the :ref:`DNS plugin documentation
+You may also need to add flags to Certbot and/or mount additional directories to provide access to your DNS API credentials as specified in the :ref:`DNS plugin documentation
-<dns_plugins>`  for more info.
+<dns_plugins>`.
+If you would like to obtain a wildcard certificate from
+Let's Encrypt's ACMEv2 server, you'll need to include ``--server https://acme-v02.api.letsencrypt.org/directory`` on the command line as well.

 For more information about the layout of the ``/etc/letsencrypt`` directory, see :ref:`where-certs`.